 Click on a listed session (not a great example, sorry), and then register to play (pick your class and level).

-While paper chronicle sheets are still a thing, they are combersome to track and maintain over time.
-RPG Chronicle provides a free, electonic, means to collect session information and provide chronicles in PDF format.
-Again, if you don't already have an account, you'll need to sign up for one.
+While paper Chronicle sheets are still used, they can be cumbersome to track and manage over time.
+RPG Chronicle offers a free, electronic way to record session information and generate Chronicles in PDF format.
+If you don’t already have an account, you’ll need to sign up for one.

 Create an account if you don't already have one and log in, https://www.rpgchronicles.net